Paintball Massacre: Production

 The filmmakers have cited British comedy-horror features Hot Fuzz and Dog Soldiers as inspiration.
 It was filmed in 2018 in Somerset, at The Sparkford Inn near Yeovil as well as in a quarry in Radstock.
+The budget for the film was £75,000 which crept up to £100,000 when shooting began.

 Release

 The film was released in US and Canada in December 2020 and released digitally and on DVD in the UK on April 5, 2021.

 Reception

 The Guardian review said the film struggles to live up to illustrious Brit comedy-horror predecessors.
 Dread Central reviewed it as “Fun-Filled Microbudget Mayhem”.